PoisotLab/ms_metaweb_transfer/README.md

 dimension.
 Right: distribution of the differences in the left panel.](figures/figure-degree.png){#fig:degree}

+Using a transfer learning framework we were able to construct a probabilistic metaweb and [as as per @Dunne2006NetStr] it is a list of potential interactions and does not mean that they will exist wherever the two species co-occur.
+The t-SVD embedding is able to learn relevant ecological features for the network.
-The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators for each species.
+@fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators for each species.
 Importantly, this implies that a rank 1 approximation represents the configuration model for the metaweb, *i.e.* a set of random networks generated from a given degree sequence [@Park2004StaMec].
 Accounting for the probabilistic nature of the degrees, the rank 1 approximation also represents the *soft* configuration model [@vanderHoorn2018SpaMax].
 Both models are maximum entropy graph models [@Garlaschelli2018CovStr], with sharp (all network realizations satisfy the specified degree sequence) and soft (network realizations satisfy the degree sequence on average) local constraints, respectively.
 The (soft) configuration model is an unbiased random graph model widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.* @Bascompte2003NesAss] and can provide informative